AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

    ![](assets/adfs2.jpg)

-1. If you want to import ADFS user directly as a Prime internal user, use the&nbsp;Import Internal Users&nbsp;option.
+1. If you want to import ADFS user directly as a&nbsp;Learning Manager internal user, use the&nbsp;Import Internal Users&nbsp;option.

    ![](assets/adfs3.jpg)